syyePhenomenol/RandoMapMod/README.md

 # Features
 ## World Map / Quick Map
 - Big pins: Items are reachable according to Randomizer logic.
-- Small/grayed out pins: Items are not randomized or not reachable.
+- Small/grayed out pins: Items are not reachable.
 - Pins will disappear as you clear their locations.
 If item previews are enabled, it will show the corresponding previewed item.
 - Pin settings are displayed at the bottom.
 See [Pause Menu](#pause-menu) for more info on the toggles.
 - ``CTRL-H``: Expand/collapse the hotkey panel